 4. MAHLOV :Ming Articles on History in Less-Obvious Venues.
-Meant mainly for articles on Ming history (with a smattering of other disciplines) not in Asian Studies journals and originally designed to find assignable articles for undergraduate classes.
+Mainly articles on Ming history (with a smattering of other disciplines) not in Asian Studies journals; originally designed to find assignable articles for undergraduate classes.
 Tell me about additions at email@example.com.
 The PDF here was last updated Sept.
 24, 2020.
-For full coverage join the Zotero bibliography group you can request permission to join here (Bruce Rusk is in charge of the group).
+For full coverage join the Zotero bibliography group here (Bruce Rusk is in charge of the group).

-6. The Choson Veritable Records can be useful for Ming history.
+6. The Choson Veritable Records are useful for Ming history.
 They and other materials on pre-modern Korean history are available through the Gateway to Premodern Korean Studies.
 Translations into English are available here.